 Everyone is different, every person’s recovery journey is different, so we will specifically create your treatment plan goals to help you.

 If you think a sober living home might be right for you, call us to set up an appointment.
-At Zinnia Healing, we are deeply committed to providing comprehensive, customized addiction recovery treatment plans for every one of our patients.
+At Zinnia Health, we are deeply committed to providing comprehensive, customized addiction recovery treatment plans for every one of our patients.
 Call us at any hour, day or night, at (855) 430-9439.

 Who Can Stay in a Sober Living Home?